 Insider tips by Tereza from CzechPragueOut

-Sightseeing and exploring is fun for everyone, but kids need also some playing time and parents some coffee break.
+Sightseeing and exploring are fun for everyone, but kids need also some playtime and parents some coffee break.
 There are plenty of parks with playgrounds, but no so many indoor game rooms in the city center, so it is good to know where to go.
-With small children go to hotel Juliš at Wenceslas Square, Cukrárna Pod Věží near Źižkov TV tower, Kulíškov at Palladium Shopping Mall or Creperie U Kajetána at Nerudova Street.
-A bit bigger kids will appreciate a visit to Café křižovatka at Wenceslas Square, where they can borrow board games, or play some PS3.
+With small children, you might want to go to hotel Juliš at Wenceslas Square, Cukrárna Pod Věží near Žižkov TV tower, Kulíškov at Palladium Shopping Mall or Creperie U Kajetána at Nerudova Street.
+A bit bigger kids will appreciate a visit to Café Křižovatka at Wenceslas Square, where they can borrow board games, or play some PS3.

 Insider tips by Tereza from Guidilo

 Wherever you travel, always try to connect with local people.
 This holds especially true when traveling with kids, as locals are the best source to find out all those family-friendly places around or amazing playgrounds.
 Czech parents are (usually) very friendly and ready to share various parenting tricks or tips on exploring popular places with your children.
 If you feel too shy to talk to strangers, get in touch with our local Martina.
 She and her 2 adorable kids would love to meet you and show you all their favorite spots in Prague, from a local’s perspective.

 Insider tips by Katka from Prague with family